 Essential oil for bed bugs – sprays and mixes

 Essential oils in varying compounds have demonstrated good success rates against bed bugs and are quite safe to use on household furniture.
 And, they smell great!
-There is no lingering toxic odor which might alert your friends or relatives to what you are trying to treat.
+There is no lingering toxic odor that might alert your friends or relatives to what you are trying to treat.
 And essential oil sprays also provide a valuable deterrent even if you don’t have bed bugs.
-The oils will discourage them from setting up home.
+The oils will discourage them from setting up a home.
 Spray fabrics weekly.

 What oils can keep bed bugs away?